 Gateshead town centre road network - review of scheme

-We have committed to retain the transformative changes made to road layouts and management at the north end of Gateshead town centre.
+We have committed to retain the transformative changes made to road layouts and management at the north end of Gateshead town centre for an extended period.

 The aim of the changes was to: